Why I Started Taking a Turmeric Supplement

 However you decide to take your turmeric, there's no doubting its amazing benefits.
 Here are a few:

 - blocks free radicals, which is not only good for your body, but your skin, too

 - improves brain function and decreases chances of brain diseases

 - increases dopamin and seratonin, decreasing depression effects

 - decreases changes of certain cancer and other diseases

 Turmeric is so much more than something that leaves your hands stained yellow.
 I love it in my juices, but let's face it.
 I'm not drinking those juices everyday, and I sure wouldn't want to mess with peeling it everyday.
 For me, it's about convenience.
 Taking a supplement was an easy way to get my body some health benefits and experience some relief.
 I did experience less knee and hip pain, and thought my skin looked brighter before I even hit my 30 days of use!
 I would highly recommend adding turmeric to your diet in some way, shape, or form.

-If you want to try Ora out, click here to get 20% off your order!
-If you want to try another brand out, just make sure that your supplement has a good amount of curcumin.
+Personally, I love the turmeric supplements that Ora makes, but if you want to try another brand out, just make sure that your supplement has a good amount of curcumin.
 It doesn't have to have black pepper, but it sure does help!
 Do you take turmeric?
 Any other natural supplements you take, that help you out?!
 Let me know in the comments below!

 P.S.
 If you have tried Ora before, let me know as well!
 I really want to try their probiotic!